The Inbetweeners Movie: Plot

-The next day, the boys meet the girls at their hotel, but after several mishaps involving Jay and Will, they are kicked out.
-Jay and Simon get into an argument over Simon's obsession with Carli and they briefly fight each other in the street.
+The next day, Jay wakes up hungover and Neil has slept with an older woman.
+The boys meet the girls at their hotel, but after several mishaps, they are kicked out.
+Jay and Simon get into an argument over Simon's obsession with Carli and they scuffle in the street.
 Desperate to buy a ticket for the boat party to try to reconcile with Carli, Simon naïvely "sells" all of his clothes to James without receiving payment.
-It is revealed Jay had bought four boat party tickets, but had torn up Simon's after the fight.
-Jay and Neil go to a club where they encounter James and his friends and try to befriend them, but James verbally abuses the pair, forcing them to leave.
-That evening, the four boys meet up and reconcile.
-The girls appear and Will and Alison, Simon and Lucy, and Jay and Jane all grow closer to each other, while Neil disappears with an older woman.
-The girls suggest that they all go skinny dipping at the local beach.
-Jay becomes embarrassed when two men laugh at Jane for being overweight, and an upset Jane leaves him.
+Jay reveals he had bought four boat party tickets, but tore up Simon and Will's in anger after the fight.
+Jay and Neil go to a club where they encounter James and his friends and unsuccessfully try to befriend them.

+The four boys meet up and reconcile.
+The girls appear and grow closer to the boys, with the exception of Lisa when Neil disappears with the older woman.
+The group decide to go skinny dipping at the local beach.
+Jay becomes embarrassed when two men laugh at Jane for being overweight, and Jane leaves him.
 Alison removes Will's glasses as they strip naked.
-While trying to find them, Will stumbles upon her boyfriend, Nicos, having sex with another woman and Alison leaves, distraught.
-In the sea, Lucy and Simon prepare to kiss, but Simon sees Carli on the beach and leaves Lucy alone, angering her.
+Will stumbles upon Nicos having sex with another woman and Alison leaves, distraught.
+In the sea, Lucy and Simon prepare to kiss, but Simon sees Carli and leaves Lucy alone.
 With the girls having left, the boys decide to visit various bars and clubs to get drunk.